-Red ( color )
+Red ( colour )

-Red is the color of blood, health, vigor, sexual passion and aggression, red has had magical significance since the time of ancient Egypt.
+Red is the colour of blood, health, vigor, sexual passion and aggression, red has had magical significance since the time of ancient Egypt.
 Egyptians linked red to death and to an evil dragon, Typhon; they mocked redheaded men in certain religious rites. red is the color of the Greek and roman phallic god, Priapus, and the god of war, mars.
 The Old Testament links sin to the color scarlet: “Though your sins be scarlet . . .”
 (Isaiah 1:18).
 Because it is the color of blood, red is used in the trappings of ritual Blood Sacrifice.

 Red is also associated with witches.
 It is a widespread folk belief that witches have red hair, perhaps because red hair is unusual.
 In some places, it is unlucky to see people with red hair: fishermen in Scotland and Ireland believe they will catch no fish if they spot a red-haired woman on the way to their boats.
 In old Irish lore, witches were believed to don red caps before flying through the air to their Sabbats.
 They could turn pieces of straw into red pigs, which they sold at the market to unsuspecting customers.
 If the pigs crossed running water as they were driven home, they changed back into straw.
 According to another folk belief, a witch’s soul pops out of her mouth in the form of a red mouse.